microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export function when<TSource = any, TReturn = any>(binding: Binding<TSource, TReturn>, templateOrTemplateBinding: SyntheticViewTemplate | Binding<TSource, SyntheticViewTemplate>): CaptureType<TSource>;

+// Warnings were encountered during analysis:
+//
+// dist/dts/templating/binding.d.ts:22:5 - (ae-forgotten-export) The symbol "UpdateBinding" needs to be exported by the entry point index.d.ts
+// dist/dts/templating/binding.d.ts:22:5 - (ae-forgotten-export) The symbol "EventBinding" needs to be exported by the entry point index.d.ts
+// dist/dts/templating/binding.d.ts:39:5 - (ae-forgotten-export) The symbol "BindingConfigResolver" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)